cfosprof/reading-notes/201/class-04.md

 ## Learn JS

-### 1. Describe the difference between a function declaration and a function invocation.
+### 1. Describe the difference between a function declaration and a function invocation

 A function declaration is defining the function, evoking it is calling it.